dr4xven/dr4xven.github.io/_posts/2025-06-20-Full-Mounty.md

 📥 Exploit Transfer

-Instead of using scp, I opted to serve the exploit locally with a simple Python HTTP server and retrieve it on the target with wget.
+I serveD the exploit locally with a simple Python HTTP server and retrieve it on the target with wget.

 Steps Taken:

 Download the Exploit Locally:

 On my attacker machine:
 ```
 wget https://raw.githubusercontent.com/lucyoa/kernel-exploits/master/rds/rds.c -O rds.c
 ```